Norman Jewison: Canadian Film Centre

-In 1971, he was the subject of the award-winning National Film Board of Canada documentary Norman Jewison, Film Maker.
-In addition, he has received numerous tributes at Canadian and international film festivals and retrospectives, and has been given a star on the Hollywood Walk of Fame and Canada's Walk of Fame.
-In 2001, a park in downtown Toronto was named after him.
-In 2003, Jewison received the Governor General's Performing Arts Award for Lifetime Artistic Achievement for his lifetime contribution to film in Canada.

-Honours

 Personal life

 Norman Jewison and Margaret Ann Dixon married on July 11, 1953.
-She died on November 26, 2004, the day following her 74th birthday, in Orangeville, Ontario, from undisclosed causes.
-They have three children and five grandchildren.
+She died on November 26, 2004, the day following her 74th birthday, in Orangeville, Ontario, from cancer.
+They had three children and five grandchildren.

 In recognition of his contributions to the arts, as well as his sustained support, Jewison was installed as Chancellor of Victoria University in the University of Toronto in 2004; he held the position until October 2010.